elvin-mark/note-taking-app/HLD.md

 ## 1. Overview

 This document outlines the high-level architecture and design of the Notion-like note-taking application.
-The application is designed to be a single-page application (SPA) with a backend-as-a-service (BaaS).
+The application is designed as a multi-service application, containerized with Docker and orchestrated using Docker Compose.

 ## 2. Architecture

-The system is composed of two main components:
+The system is composed of two main services, managed by Docker Compose:

 -   **Frontend Application:** A Vue.js Single-Page Application (SPA) that runs in the user's browser.
 It is responsible for the user interface, user experience, and all client-side logic.
--   **Backend Service:** A PocketBase instance that provides the database, user authentication, and a real-time API.
+-   **Backend Service:** A custom Go application that embeds and utilizes PocketBase as a library, providing the database, user authentication, and a real-time API.

 ### 2.1.
 Frontend (Vue.js)